loskoderos/moo/README.md

 ~~~

 ## Usage
-This is the sample Moo app.
+This is the sample Moo app with more features presented like state container, plugins and parametrized routing.
 ~~~php
 <?php
 $moo = new Moo\Moo();